Senate clears way for $1.15 billion arms sale to Saudi Arabia

 The Pentagon announced on Aug.
 9 that the State Department had approved the potential sale of more than 130 Abrams battle tanks, 20 armored recovery vehicles and other equipment to Saudi Arabia.

-The Defense Security Cooperation Agency said General Dynamics Corp (GD.N) would be the principal contractor for the sale.
+The Defense Security Cooperation Agency said General Dynamics Corp would be the principal contractor for the sale.

 Paul, Murphy and other opponents of the arms deal were sharply critical of the Riyadh government during debate before the vote, citing Yemen, the kingdom's human rights record and its international support for a conservative form of Islam.